Using PromQL in Observability Platform

 node_network_receive_bytes_total{device="eth1"}

 PromQL supports dozens of arithmetic, comparison, logical, and aggregation operators.
-You can find a full list in the Prometheus documentation (opens in a new tab).
+The Prometheus documentation (opens in a new tab) provides a full list of operators.

 You can combine multiple labels and values with commas.

-The following query returns all time series that match the metric name with a value
+The following query returns all time series that match the metric name, and which

 :